-33 Licences and Badges
+33Licences and Badges

-- 33.1 Drivers are issued with two copies of their driver's badge.
-One driver's badge must be worn so as to be visible on external clothing at all times when the driver is working with a private hire vehicle or Hackney Carriage and failure to do so is a criminal offence [under s54 of the Local Government (Miscellaneous Provisions) Act 1976] when using a private hire vehicle and byelaw No 13 when using a hackney carriage].
-The second copy (large copy of the badge) must be displayed in the vehicle in a position which is plainly and clearly visible to passengers at all times. - 33.2 The badges remain the property of the relevant council and must be returned immediately on expiry, suspension, or revocation of the licence.
+- 33.1 You have been issued with two copies of your drivers badge You must wear one driver's badge visible on your external clothing at all times when you are driving or working with a private hire vehicle or Hackney Carriage and failure to do so is a criminal offence [under s54 of the Local Government (Miscellaneous Provisions) Act 1976] when using a private hire vehicle and byelaw No 13 when using a hackney carriage].
+You must display the second copy (large copy of your badge) in a position which is plainly and clearly visible to your passengers at all times whilst you are working as a taxi driver. - 33.2 The badges remain the property of the relevant council and must be returned immediately on expiry, suspension, or revocation of the licence.